Template · Template · Template

-Users may not use software applications other than those provided by the LCC Art, Design and Multimedia Program.
+Users may not use software applications other than those provided by the LCC Art and Design Program.
 Aside from the danger of viruses, most software packages alter the system, install hidden files and fonts, and change various settings when used.
 Thus, any software that is to be used, even from personal floppies, must be approved by the lab technician well in advance of the use.

 Users may not plug or unplug anything from the computers or peripherals, including headphones, mouse, etc. Some computer ports are very sensitive to static, and even bumping cable could cause problems.
 (Special sound stations have been set up for those who need to edit sound--ask lab aide.)

 Users may not play music CDs on college computers.
 CDs severely impede the performance of the computer, and since users may not plug or unplug headphones from the back of the computer, the sound may disturb other users.